 Seasonal operations come with a unique set of challenges.
-For 29 years, the Seasonal Human Resource Association has existed to support the people responsible for staffing those operations.
+For 35 years, the Seasonal Human Resource Association has existed to support the people entrusted with recruiting, retaining, and supporting the teams within these operations.

-In addition to the traditional HR responsibilities of recruiting, onboarding, educating, and administering payroll & benefits, seasonal HR professionals are often also responsible for employee housing, recreation, training, transportation, coaching, motivating communication, performance reviews, retention initiatives – and more.
-These roles and topics unite a network of professionals from national parks, destination resorts, dude ranches, ski areas, outdoor adventure companies and more at the annual Seasonal HR Association Conference.
+In addition to the traditional HR responsibilities of recruiting, onboarding, educating, and administering payroll & benefits, seasonal HR professionals are often responsible for employee housing, recreation, training, transportation, coaching, motivating, communication, performance reviews, retention initiatives – and more.
+These roles and topics unite a network of professionals from national parks, destination resorts, guest ranches, ski areas, outdoor adventure companies and more at the annual Seasonal HR Association Conference.

 “I like that there’s a specific organization for Seasonal HR professionals because it’s such a distinct subset of the HR field as a whole.
 We have rewards and challenges that are very different from other folks you might meet at a SHRM meeting, for example, so you can get a lot out of the SHRA group because of its specificity.